 During the year ended September 30, 2018, the Authority entered into a Memorandum of Agreement with the County wherein the Authority agreed to provide the County \$500,000 of its surplus funds, payable in five annual installments of \$100,000, to be redistributed to qualified nonprofit human health service agencies providing health care related services in Escambia County.
-The County's receipt of the annual contribution is contingent upon the County appropriating an amount not less than \$41,000 per year to the nonprofit organization, Council on Aging of West Florida, Inc., (the "Council") to ensure the Council receives its significant state/federal matching fund contributions.
-The Authority paid to the County its first annual installment of \$100,000 in September 2018, its second annual installment of \$100,000 in September 2019, its third annual installment of \$100,000 in September 2020, and its fourth annual installment of \$100,000 in September 30,000 in
+The County's receipt of the annual contribution was contingent upon the County appropriating an amount not less than \$41,000 per year to the nonprofit organization, Council on Aging of West Florida, Inc., (the "Council") to ensure the Council receives its significant state/federal matching fund contributions.
+The Authority paid to the County its first annual installment of \$100,000 in September 2018, its second annual installment of \$100,000 in September 2020, its fourth annual installment of \$100,000 in September 2020, its fourth annual installment of \$100,000 in September 2020, its fourth annual installment of \$100,000 in September 2020, its fourth annual installment of \$100,000 in September 2022, the Authority had no remaining commitment to the County.